UPDATE (12.11.2020): Post substantially revised with new extension options for Northeast Queens.

 The infamous 1929 IND Second System plan also included these extensions…

 [Fig. 1] Snippet of the 1929 IND Second System plan showing proposed College Point and Bayside extensions.

 [Fig. 2] Snippet of the 1939 subway expansion plan with the College Point and Bayside branches.

-The historical College Point route curved north at 149th Street, then west on 11th Avenue to what is now College Point Boulevard, whereas the Bayside route originally traversed Roosevelt Avenue, Station Road, and 38th Avenue to 221st Street.
+The originally-proposed College Point route curved north at 149th Street, then west on 11th Avenue to what is now College Point Boulevard, whereas the proposed Bayside route originally traversed Roosevelt Avenue, Station Road, and 38th Avenue to 221st Street.
 Both routes would’ve emerged onto els after a short distance; the College Point branch would’ve emerged at 149th Street around 35th Avenue, while the Bayside branch would’ve emerged near Northern Boulevard around 155th Street.

 Incidentally, there used to be rail service near College Point – namely, the LIRR’s Whitestone branch.
 There were even plans for the IRT to take over the branch, which would’ve extended the Flushing line to College Point and Whitestone.
 However, that never materialized, so the LIRR ended service on this branch in 1932 and abandoned the line.
 Very little trace of it remains.

 As you can guess, all of the other plans went nowhere too.

 Which is a shame, because Northeast Queens contains considerable population density today: